tonysy/salient-face-in-MUVFET/README.md

 methods in predicting visual attention on faces in multipleface videos*

+## MUVFET
+**MUltiple-Face Videos with Eye Tracking fixations (MUFVET)**.
+All videos in MUFVET are with either indoor or outdoor scenes, selected from Youtube and Youku, and they are all encoded by H.264 with duration varying from 10-20 seconds.
+Besides, MUFVET includes two datasets – MUFVET-I and MUFVET-II.
+These two datasets are comprised by two non-overlapping groups of videos, each of which is viewed by totally different subjects.

+We think both training and test utilize the fixations of same subjects are not rationale in existing saliency prediction works, despite videos being different.
+So MUFVET-I is seen as the benchmark for test, while MUFVET-II is used for training.

 ## Experiments
 | Method | Network | Training Data | Testing Data | Reference | Result |
 | :----- | :------ | :------------ | :----------- | :-------: | :----: |